tomhrr/cosh/doc/all.md

 address space in the set.
 Finally, `=` is also defined for IP sets, and `str` is defined for both IP objects and IP sets.

+### Environment variables

+`env` returns a hash containing the current set of environment variables.

 ### Miscellaneous functions

 `rand` takes a floating-point value and returns a random value between